 I move around with my job too much to make a Will.
 Who knows where I’ll be when it’s needed?

-We have 16 offices based across Queensland.
+We have a network of regional offices across Queensland.
 So it’s easy to make your Will with us and you can update it at any of our regional offices.
 If you are domiciled in Queensland you should ensure you have an up-to-date Will made in Queensland, otherwise there may be complications with other jurisdictions.

 If you don’t live in one of our regional areas we also have an extensive network of QGAP agents, courthouses and some Centrelink offices that can assist.